| On

 drink-and-drug-addled '80s glam rock outfit with an admiring slur.
 "I

 just want to live ridiculously enough to make them proud."
+So far, he's not letting them down.

 Since the demise of Jackass a year and a half ago, Glover has toured the